jeastman/docker-zcs-dev-machine/README.md

 # Overview

-This provides a container with ZCS + SOLR installed and configured for development work.
+This provides a container with ZCS + SOLR + TEST installed and configured for development work.

+## feature/solr-test notes

+Working with this branch is very similar to working with `feature/solr`.

+### What's Different

+You need to manually build the two images: `docker-compose build`

+### What's the Same

+You still need to configure ZCS for SOLR support as documented below in _SOLR Support_.

+### Other Notes

+Since data persistence via Docker volumes was added (in `develop` branch), I've noticed that the `zcs-dev` container comes up faster than the `solr` container does after the first time (fresh `docker-compose up` without pre-populated Docker volumes).

+And even though `solr` container is a dependency for `zcs-dev`, Docker considers the `solr` container to be avaiable as soon as it comes up (even though it is not fully initialized).

+So you will probably want to do a `zmcontrol restart` before using ZCS in this instance.

+TODO - Implement a healthcheck for `solr` that we can tell Docker to use
+       so it knows when it is fully up and ready.

 ## Installing Docker